 “Children need the experience of what it is to give to the greater good and what it does for them emotionally,” Shaheen says.
 “When children start to internalize that motivation, they’re more likely to do the right thing with or without a reminder.”

 - Expose your children to people who are different from them.

 True friends accept — and celebrate — what makes them different.
 Children can build these skills early when they see diversity in their family, school and community.
 This might be diversity of appearance, experience, worldview or any other personal trait.
 What matters is that children learn to view differences as a positive part of life.

 At Primrose schools, teachers guide children in talking about the customs and traditions of each student’s family, and how those celebrations are similar and different — and all equally special.

-Families can help in a couple of ways: one, by exposing their children to new people and experiences, and two, by talking about differences in things like skin color and physical ability.
+Families can help in a couple of ways: one, by exposing their children to new people and experiences, and two, by talking about differences in things like favorite foods or eye color.
 It’s normal and healthy for children to notice that people look, act or behave differently than they do.